Bulimia Weight Loss – Fact or Fiction?

 And if most of your energy intake (calories) is being used for exercise, the body will start lowering it’s basic metabolic rate.
 Fewer calories are then required for the effective functioning of your body, making it harder for you to lose weight.

 A slowed metabolism compromises digestion and reduces the speed at which food moves through the gut.
 This can cause weight gain, bloating, gas and constipation; conditions that make you feel fat, and are common triggers for bingeing.

 If your basic metabolic rate goes too low, your health will be seriously compromised.

-If you still think over-exercising works to help you loose or control your weight or you HAVE TO EXERCISE, that is you have an overwhelming desire to exercise and burn calories or you must burn the calories you’ve eaten, please click HERE to check out the serious health risks posed by this behaviour.
+If you still think over-exercising works to help you lose or control your weight or you HAVE TO EXERCISE, that is you have an overwhelming desire to exercise and burn calories or you must burn the calories you’ve eaten, please click HERE to check out the serious health risks posed by this behaviour.

 ** INCREASED Appetite: You may not necessarily experience an increase in appetite immediately after exercise, particularly intense exercise, due to the suppression of the hormone ghrelin.
 However, ghrelin levels go back to normal after about half an hour, so you may incorrectly assume that your hunger is down to something other than the exercise you’ve just done.

 Lastly, exercise can increase your weight as you build muscle, although you may be loosing inches from various parts of your body, so the number on the scales is not a reliable indicator of what is going on.

 Many people believe that they will be able to control their weight or counter the effects of a binge by taking laxatives.
 However, because laxatives ONLY work in the lower part of the digestive tract, by which point most of the food that’s been eaten has been absorbed, they do not mitigate the consequences of a binge.